Local NewsCrime

 Posted

-LAS VEGAS (KTNV) — We're learning more about nonprofit leader, Thomas Kovach Jr., from a 58-page Metro Declaration of Summons.
+LAS VEGAS (KTNV) — We're learning more about nonprofit leader, Thomas Kovach Jr., and his alleged theft scheme spanning from 2018 to 2022.

-Kovach is facing 19 felony theft charges, accused of stealing more than $300,000 from the Las Vegas Metropolitan Police Department Foundation when he was executive director there.
+Kovach is facing 19 felony theft charges, accused of diverting nearly $350,000 from the Las Vegas Metropolitan Police Department Foundation to Project Real when he was executive director there.
+Police allege Kovach then paid more than $180,000, or 52% of the stolen funds, to himself.

 The documents show several people who worked with Kovach at LVMPD Foundation and Project Real — where he was the head of both — when interviewed by detectives.

-Karen Marben, the current LVMPD Foundation executive director, told the Metro detective she took over in August 2023 and found several "questionable" activities by Kovach.
+Karen Marben, the current LVMPD Foundation executive director, told Metro detectives she took over in August 2023 and found several "questionable" activities by Kovach.

 Marben said she found there was "significant financial support to Project Real" and contributions to other nonprofits Kovach was a part of.